DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

   Alternatively, applications can use the lock-free stack mempool handler.
 When considering this handler, note that:

-  - It is currently limited to the x86_64 platform, because it uses an instruction (16-byte compare-and-swap) that is not yet available on other platforms.
+  - It is currently limited to the aarch64 and x86_64 platforms, because it uses an instruction (16-byte compare-and-swap) that is not yet available on other platforms.
   - It has worse average-case performance than the non-preemptive rte_ring, but software caching (e.g. the mempool cache) can mitigate this by reducing the